ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 - standard graphic way, UML deployment diagram, which is diagrams used to describe the physical components (hardware), their distribution, and association.

 ```
-**Service-Oriented Architecture: A service-oriented architecture is a style of software design where services are provided to the other components by application components, through a communication protocol over a network.
-The basic principles of service-oriented architecture are independent of vendors, products and technologies.[1]
-A service is a discrete unit of functionality(independent functionality) that can be accessed remotely and acted upon and updated independently, such as retrieving a credit card statement online.
+**Service-Oriented Architecture: A service-oriented architecture is a
+style of software design where services are provided to the other
+components by application components, through a communication protocol
+over a network.
+The basic principles of service-oriented architecture
+are independent of vendors, products and technologies.

+A service is a discrete unit of functionality (independent functionality)
+that can be accessed remotely and acted upon and updated independently,
+such as retrieving a credit card statement online.

 A service has four properties from SOA:
 - It logically represents a business activity with a specified outcome.